 Live, aquatic plants are the centerpiece in all aquascape tanks.
-There are countless varieties of planted and floating aquatic plants that can be incorporated into your aquascape design.
+There are countless varieties of rooted and floating aquatic plants that can be incorporated into your aquascape design.
 Keep in mind that some plants thrive in different environments, so do your research thoroughly before settling on a final collection.

 Stones or Sand

-Depending on your style of aquascape, you may be incorporating stones or sand.
+Depending on the style of your aquascape, you may be incorporating stones or sand.
 Some aquascapes even feature waterfalls made out of sand (see Nature-style aquascaping, above).
 As with various types of wood, choose sand and rocks made for aquarium use.
 You can use found materials, but be sure to sanitize them properly and rinse them well to get rid of any dust prior to adding them to your system.

 Fish or Shrimp